 - 1/4 cup (50g) granulated sugar

-- 1/2 tsp real Mexican vanilla
+- 1/2 tsp vanilla

 - Fresh sliced strawberries or cinnamon, for garnish

 Sift cake flour into a medium mixing bowl.
 Add in baking powder and salt and whisk 20 seconds, set aside.

-Remove from oven and let cool completely on a wire rack, about 45 minutes.
+Remove from oven and let cool on a wire rack, about 45 minutes.
 Once cool pierce cake many times all over with a long-pronged fork.

-- In a large mixing bowl whisk together milk, 1/2 cup heavy cream, the sweetened condensed milk and the evaporated milk until blended.
+For the milk mixture: In a large mixing bowl whisk together milk, 1/2 cup heavy cream, the sweetened condensed milk and the evaporated milk until blended.

-- In a large mixing bowl using an electric hand mixer (or using the stand mixer fitted with whisk attachment) whip heavy cream until soft peaks form.
+For the topping: In a large mixing bowl using an electric hand mixer (or using the stand mixer fitted with whisk attachment) whip heavy cream until soft peaks form.

-- Recipe source: loosely adapted from allrecipes
+- Recipe source: loosely adapted from allrecipes.